nightblure/injection/docs/integration-with-web-frameworks/litestar.md

 # Litestar

-By now you should have a container with providers.
-Now all you have to do is define request handlers according to the following rules:
+In order to successfully inject dependencies into Litestar request handlers, make sure that the following points are completed:
 1. use **@inject** decorator **before** http-method Litestar decorator;

-2. added for each injected parameter to the request handler a typing of the form `Union[<your type>, Any]` for Python versions below 3.10 or `<your type> | Any`, as well as the `Provide` marker from the `injection` package indicating the provider
+2. added for each injected parameter to the request handler a typing of the form `Union[<your type>, Any]` for Python versions below 3.10 or `<your type> | Any`,

+3. use the `Provide` marker from the `injection` (not from Litestar) package indicating the provider

+---

 ## Example